Fraunhofer-AISEC/cpg/tutorial.md

 ### Looking for software errors

 In a next step, we want to identify, which of those expression are accessing an array index that is greater than its capacity, thus leading to an error.
-From the code output before we can already see that two expressions are using a static value of `0` and `11`, but the other two are using a variable `b`.
-Using the `resolve` function, we can try to resolve the `b` variable, to check if it has a constant value.
-In this case we are in luck and we see that, next to the `0` and `11` we already know, the other two expression were resolved to `5`.
+From the code output we have seen before we can already identify two array indicies: `0` and `11`.
+But the other two are using a variable `b` as the index.
+Using the `resolve` function, we can try to resolve the variable `b`, to check if it has a constant value.

 ```kotlin
 [6] result.all<ArraySubscriptionExpression>().map { it.subscriptExpression.resolve() }
 res6: List<Any?> = [11, 5, 5, 0]
 ```

+In this case we are in luck and we see that, next to the `0` and `11` we already know, the other two expression were resolved to `5`.

-In a next step, we want to check to capacity of the array the expression is referring to.
-We can make use of two helper functions `dfgFrom` and `capacity` to quickly check this.
+In a next step, we want to check to capacity of the array the access is referring to.
+We can make use of two helper functions `dfgFrom` and `capacity` to quickly check this, using the built-in data flow analysis.

 ```kotlin
 [7] var expr = result.all<ArraySubscriptionExpression>().map { Triple(